SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 In 2005, he was awarded the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO).
 That same year marked the first time he was Padrino Duartiano Internacional of the Bronx Dominican Parade, an honor that continued to be extended to him for many years, and was the Grand Marshal for Education.

 Senior Vice Chancellor Hershenson has pioneered major public service partnerships between CUNY, media organizations, and corporate leaders.
-Together with the New York Daily News, he proposed and supervised eleven "Citizenship NOW!" call-ins over the last ten years, assisting nearly 125,000 immigrants.
-He initiated the "Voting Rights and Citizenship" calendar and curricula project, partnering CUNY with The New York Times, JPMorgan Chase, TIAA-CREF and The LaGuardia and Wagner Archives at LaGuardia Community College/CUNY.
-He is the Senior Project Director for "Women's Leadership," "A Nation of Immigrants," "Let Freedom Ring," "City Life," "Investing in Futures: Public Higher Education in America," "Health in America," "The Unforgiving Economy," and "Inventing the Future" calendars and curricula, again with the Times, corporate and archival partners.
+Together with the New York Daily News, he proposed and supervised the planning and implementation of twelve "Citizenship NOW!" call-ins over the last ten years, assisting nearly 125,000 immigrants.
+He initiated the "Voting Rights and Citizenship" 2005 calendar and curricula project, partnering CUNY with The New York Times, JPMorgan Chase, TIAA-CREF and The LaGuardia and Wagner Archives at LaGuardia Community College/CUNY.
+He is the Senior Project Director for "Women's Leadership" (2006), "A Nation of Immigrants" (2007), "Let Freedom Ring" (2008), "City Life" (2009), "Investing in Futures: Public Higher Education in America" (2010), "Health in America" (2011), "The Unforgiving Economy" (2012), "Inventing the Future" (2013), and "Supreme Decisions" (2014) calendars and curricula, again with the Times, corporate and archival partners.

 He has also been honored for his work in support of CUNY Colleges.
-Here are three examples: he received the 2003 Presidential Medal for his over 25 years of work on behalf of Medgar Evers College, including his help in securing support for the new $140 million academic facility — one of many major construction projects he helped CUNY to obtain; he received the 2009 Bronx Community College Legacy Award for his work on helping to obtain the $100 million North Instructional Building; and in 2005, he received the Queensborough Community College Fund Partners for Progress Alumni Partner of the Year designation.
+Here are three examples: he received the 2003 Medgar Evers College Presidential Medal for his over 25 years of work on behalf of the College, including his help in securing support for the new $140 million academic facility — one of many major construction projects he helped CUNY to obtain; he received the 2009 Bronx Community College Legacy Award for his work on helping to obtain the $100 million North Instructional Building; and in 2005 he received the Queensborough Community College Fund Partners for Progress Alumni Partner of the Year designation.
+He will also receive the Education Lifetime Achievement Award from Hostos Community College at their May, 2014 annual gala in support of his unwavering commitment and extensive work on behalf of students, their families and community over many decades.

 He is the Executive Producer of the Emmy Award winning television shows "Nueva York," the CUNY-TV magazine program about Hispanic communities in New York City, and "Study with the Best," and the Emmy-nominated "Science & U!"
 His continuing collaborations with education colleagues, governmental officials, journalists, community leaders, and the business and labor communities are a "work in progress."